 Lungomare Residency 2021: Binta Diaw

-We are very excited to welcome Binta Diaw as Lungomare’s Artist in Residence for 2021!
-Starting in April, she will develop a site-specific artistic work for Bolzano.
+The artist Binta Diaw has been developing a site-specific artistic work for Bolzano since April 2021.
 Binta Diaw (Milan, 1995) is an Italian-Senegalese visual artist.
 In her installations, she investigates social phenomena such as migration and identity politics, which are inextricably linked to Europe’s colonial history.
 In the process, she questions the transmission and meaning of cultural heritage.
 Her artistic work is strongly influenced by intersectional, afro-diasporic and feminist practices and reflects her personal experiences as a Black woman in a largely white Western context.

 Binta Diaw studied in Milan and Grenoble.
 Her work has been shown at Villa Romana (Florence), Galleria Giampaolo Abbondio (Milan), Biennale dei Giovani Artisti dell’Europa e del Mediterraneo, Museo MA*GA (Gallerate) and Fondazione Sandretto Re Re-baudengo (Turin).
 She has been Artist in Residence at Savvy Contemporary (Berlin) and Viafarini (Milan).